Ericsson/codechecker/docs/analyzer/user_guide.md

                         analysis, using already available extra files in '<OUTPUT_DIR>/ctu-dir'.
 (These files will not be
                         cleaned up in this mode.)
   --ctu-ast-mode {load-from-pch,parse-on-demand}
                         Choose the way ASTs are loaded during CTU analysis.
-                        Mode 'load-from-pch' generates PCH format serialized
+Only available if CTU mode is enabled.
+Mode 'load-from-pch' generates PCH format serialized ASTs during the 'collect' phase.
+Mode 'parse-on-demand' only generates
-                        ASTs during the 'collect' phase.
-Mode 'parse-on- demand' only generates the invocations needed to parse the ASTs.
-Mode 'load-from-pch' can use significant disk-space for the serialized ASTs, while mode 'parse- on-demand' can incur some runtime CPU overhead in the second phase of the analysis. (default: parse-on-demand)
+                        the invocations needed to parse the ASTs.
+Mode 'load-from-pch' can use significant disk-space for the serialized ASTs, while mode 'parse-on-demand' can incur some runtime CPU overhead in the second phase of the analysis. (default: parse-on-demand)
 ```

 ### Statistical analysis mode <a name="statistical"></a>